sidgs/Product-Services/README.md

 #Product-Services
 Import as a maven project.

-Change version of java according to the system in pom.xml Change the jdbc password in application.properties
+Change version of java according to the system in pom.xml.

+Change the jdbc password in application.properties

 Create 4 tables in Mysql: